Mental Health 101

 Confronting a chronic liar in the heat of the moment rarely works and often escalates into a fight about who is right.
 A calmer, more structured approach protects the relationship and your own footing.
 Use these steps as a flexible toolkit rather than a script to recite word for word.

 First, pick your moment and lower the temperature.
 Wait until you are both calm and private rather than reacting the instant you catch a lie.
-Second, focus on the specific behavior and its impact on you, not on the person's character.
+Second, focus on the specific behavior and its impact on you, rather than the person's character.
 Naming impact is harder to argue with than an accusation.
 Third, avoid the trap of demanding a confession.
 Many people who lie compulsively will not admit it, and cornering them tends to produce more lies, not the truth.

 • Instead of 'You are lying again and you always do this,' try 'When the plans you described did not match what happened, I felt confused and hurt.'